mozilla/experimenter-docs/docs/data-scientists/experiment-sizing.md

 ## Targets and metrics

-Selecting clients for analysis is accomplished by using the [`Segment`](https://github.com/mozilla/mozanalysis/tree/main/src/mozanalysis/segments) objects in Mozanalysis; users can either reuse segments that currently exists in Mozanalysis or by defining one at runtime.
+Selecting clients for analysis is accomplished by using the [`Segment`](https://github.com/mozilla/mozanalysis/tree/main/src/mozanalysis/segments) objects in Mozanalysis; users can either reuse segments that currently exist in Mozanalysis or define one at runtime.
 Segments consist of a data source, either a table or view in BigQuery, and a SELECT expression to filter that data source; this SELECT expression must include a SQL aggregate function.

 Similarly, Mozanalysis experiment sizing reuses `Metric` objects from [Jetstream](jetstream/metrics.md), and users can reuse metrics that are currently implemented in [Mozanalysis](https://github.com/mozilla/mozanalysis/tree/main/src/mozanalysis/metrics) or in [Jetstream configs](https://github.com/mozilla/metric-hub/tree/main/jetstream), or users can define their own at runtime.